pampacomputing/pyfinder/README.md

 # pyfinder

-This project now includes a simple Django API for searching user records in two SQLite databases.
+This project exposes a Django API for searching user records stored in two SQLite databases.
+The search logic mirrors the original application while using Django views.

 ## Running